 30. Tien Shinhan and Yamcha are other human fighters who play key roles in the series.

-31. Bulma is the genius inventor who created the dragon ball radar.
+31. Bulma is the genius inventor who created the Dragon Ball Radar.

 32. Master Roshi is Goku’s first martial arts teacher and a fan-favorite character.